 - We have an active process in place that guarantees all our features meet the standards of GDPR.
 Our product and engineering teams takes into account Privacy by Design and Privacy by Default while designing features and pushing them to production.

 Note: We will continue to update this section with our latest information and findings.

 In whatever we do, we ensure that we go the extra mile to make our customers' lives easier.
 And our GDPR compliance efforts are no exception.

-In addition to making Chargebee GDPR compliant, we want to help our customers (or merchants) leverage Chargebee to become GDPR compliant as well, without having to break a sweat.
+In addition to making Chargebee GDPR compliant, we wanted to help our customers (or merchants) leverage Chargebee to become GDPR compliant as well, without having to break a sweat.

-Here are some actions we've been undertaking to do just that:
+Here are some actions we undertook to do just that:

-- Connecting both the merchant and the end-user, we are seeking out ways to allow merchants to collect, record, and withdraw consent, directly from the checkout pages and customer portal.
+- Connecting both the merchant and the end-user, we allow merchants to collect, record, and withdraw consent, directly from the checkout pages and customer portal.

-- We are charting out a plan that will help merchants handle their customers’ PII data, when a customer cancels their subscription with the merchant.
+- We have charted out a plan that will help merchants handle their customers’ PII data when a customer cancels their subscription with the merchant.
 This allows merchants to clear PII data while still ensuring that numbers are not affected in the aggregate reporting of data.
-This will be available in the app and as an API.
+This is available in the app and as an API.

-- Our self serve portal is now fully configurable— it will enable merchants to give their end-users the option to view, update, edit or clear any personal information they have shared with them.
+- Our self-serve portal is now fully configurable— it enables merchants to give their end-users the option to view, update, edit or clear any personal information they have shared with them.

-This is only the first step towards our commitment to help you handle the requirements of data privacy and protection.
+While this is only the first step towards our commitment to help you handle the requirements of data privacy and protection, we are continuing to explore other features in the context of GDPR and data security.
 We encourage you to reach out to us at firstname.lastname@example.org if you have any feature requests, and we are happy to discuss its feasibility.